-Commercial and industrial loans represent 9.7% of total loans at December 31, 2018, and are generally made to support the ongoing operations of small-to-medium sized commercial businesses.
-Commercial and industrial loans have a high degree of industry diversification and provide, working capital, financing for the purchase of manufacturing plants and equipment, or funding for growth and general expansion of businesses.
-A substantial portion of commercial and industrial loans are secured by accounts receivable, inventory, leases or other collateral including real estate.
+Commercial and industrial loans represent 7.6% of total loans at December 31, 2019, and are generally made to support the ongoing operations of small-tomedium sized commercial businesses.
+Commercial and industrial loans have a high degree of industry diversification and provide working capital, financing for the purchase of manufacturing plants and equipment, or funding for growth and general expansion of businesses.
+A substantial portion of commercial and industrial loans are secured by accounts receivable, inventory, leases, or other collateral including real estate.
 The remainder are unsecured; however, extensions of credit are predicated upon the financial capacity of the borrower.
-Repayment of real estate mortgage loans generally comes from the cash flow of the borrower.
+Repayment of commercial and industrial loans generally comes from the cash flow of the borrower.

-Real estate mortgage loans, representing 49.2% of total loans at December 31, 2018, are secured by trust deeds on primarily commercial property, but are also secured by trust deeds on single family residences.
+Real estate mortgage loans, representing 48.8% of total loans at December 31, 2019, are secured by trust deeds on primarily commercial property, but are also secured by trust deeds on single family residences.
 Repayment of real estate mortgage loans is generally from the cash flow of the borrower.

-- Commercial real estate mortgage loans comprise the largest segment of this loan category and are available on all types of income producing and commercial properties, including: office buildings, shopping centers; apartments and motels; owner occupied buildings; manufacturing facilities and more.
+- Commercial real estate mortgage loans comprise the largest segment of this loan category and are available on all types of income producing and commercial properties, including: office buildings and shopping centers; apartments and motels; owner occupied buildings; manufacturing facilities and more.
 Commercial real estate mortgage loans can also be used to refinance existing debt.
-Although real estate associated with the business is the primary collateral for commercial real estate mortgage loans, the underlying real estate is not the source of repayment.
 Commercial real estate loans are made under the premise that the loan will be repaid from the borrower's business operations, rental income associated with the real property, or personal assets. - Residential mortgage loans are provided to individuals to finance or refinance single-family residences.
-Residential mortgages are not a primary business line offered by the Company, and a majority are conventional mortgages that were purchased as a pool.
-Most residential mortgages originated by the Company are of a shorter term than conventional mortgages, with maturities ranging from three to fifteen years on average. - Home Improvement and Home Equity loans comprise a relatively small portion of total real estate mortgage loans, and are offered to borrowers for the purpose of home improvements, although the proceeds may be used for other purposes.
+Residential mortgages are not a primary business line offered by the Company.
+The majority of residential mortgages are conventional mortgages that were purchased as a pool.

+Home improvement and home equity loans comprise a relatively small portion of total real estate mortgage loans, and are offered to borrowers for the purpose of home improvements, although the proceeds may be used for other purposes.
 Home equity loans are generally secured by junior trust deeds, but may be secured by 1st trust deeds.

-Real estate construction and development loans, representing 18.5% of total loans at December 31, 2018, consist of loans for residential and commercial construction projects, as well as land acquisition and development, or land held for future development.
+Real estate construction and development loans, representing 23.2% of total loans at December 31, 2019, consist of loans for residential and commercial construction projects, as well as land acquisition and development, or land held for future development.
 Loans in this category are secured by real estate including improved and unimproved land, as well as single-family residential, multi-family residential, and commercial properties in various stages of completion.
 All real estate loans have established equity requirements.
-Repayment on construction loans is generally from long-term mortgages with other lending institutions obtained at completion of the project.
+Repayment on construction loans generally comes from long-term mortgages with other lending institutions obtained at completion of the project or from the sale of the constructed homes to individuals.

-Agricultural loans represent 10.4% of total loans at December 31, 2018, and are generally secured by land, equipment, inventory and receivables.
+Agricultural loans represent 8.7% of total loans at December 31, 2019, and are generally secured by land, equipment, inventory and receivables.
 Repayment is from the cash flow of the borrower.

-Installment loans represent 12.2% of total loans at December 31, 2018 and generally consist of loans to individuals for household, family, student loans, and other personal expenditures such as credit cards, automobiles or other consumer items.
+Installment loans represent 11.7% of total loans at December 31, 2019 and generally consist of student loans as well as loans to individuals for household, family, and other personal expenditures such as credit cards, automobiles or other consumer items.
 See Note 4 - Student Loans for specific information on the student loan portfolio.